Clickair: Merger with Vueling

 In June 2008, Clickair and rival Spanish low-cost airline Vueling announced their intention to merge.
 The merger was agreed because they wanted to make a single carrier better equipped to take out high fuel costs and fees, and both airlines were losing a lot of money.
 The merger would cause Clickair to cease operations because Vueling was to be the name of the new airline.
 The airline was to be based in Barcelona where both of the low-cost airlines were based and were to keep its original hubs.
 Boss of Clickair Alex Cruz was also to be the chief executive of the airline.

-5 aircraft were planned to be introduced in 2008, however, the airline scaled back its expansion plans and would add only one aircraft to the fleet during the year.
+Five aircraft were planned to be introduced in 2008; however, the airline scaled back its expansion plans and would add only one aircraft to the fleet during the year.

-On 15 July 2009 the merger of Vueling and Clickair was completed.
+On 15 July 2009, the merger of Vueling and Clickair was completed.
 The newly merged airline operates under the Vueling brand, with Clickair ceasing its operations.
-Since the merger, Vueling has become the second-largest Spanish carrier flying 8.2 million passengers in 2009, to almost 50 destinations.
+Since the merger, Vueling has become the second-largest Spanish carrier, flying 8.2 million passengers in 2009 to almost 50 destinations.
 After ceasing operations, 20 of the 26 aircraft went to Vueling.
 The rest of the fleet went to Astraeus Airlines, Vertir Airlines and Ural Airlines, with two being stored.

-Destinations

 Fleet

-The Clickair fleet consisted of the following aircraft at 21 March 2009:
+The Clickair fleet consisted of the following aircraft on 21 March 2009, with eight aircraft having been purchased new and fourteen second-hand A320 aircraft originally built for Iberia: